 A posture brace is simply a piece of equipment you can wear to improve your posture.

 They come in different size and designs.
-Probably the most popular one is the smaller one that just goes around your shoulders.
+The most popular is probably the smaller one that just goes around your shoulders.

-Another name for these is clavicle braces and they provide they provide support for your shoulders, neck, and upper back.
+Another name for these is clavicle braces and they provide support for your shoulders, neck, and upper back.

 A bigger and bulkier posture brace is on that more or less resembles a vest.
 You can call these posture back braces or vest-type posture braces.

-This kind of braces offers support for shoulders, neck and the whole back.
+This kind of braces offers support for shoulders, neck and the whole back and lumbar area.

 Does Wearing A Posture Brace Really Work?